Benefit Cap Frequently Asked Questions

 - If you are getting Universal Credit, then the Benefit Cap will not apply in each month in which you have earned income of £542.88 or more.
 If you have a partner your combined wages count.

-- If you live in an area which does not yet have the ‘Full’ Digital Universal Credit Service, or if you live in an area which has the ‘Full’ Digital Universal Credit Service but you have 3 children or more, you may be able to claim Working Tax Credit; if you make a claim – even a nil entitlement excludes you from the Benefit Cap.
+- If you are getting Child Tax Credit than this award can be adjusted to include Working Tax Credit – even a nil entitlement excludes you from the Benefit Cap.
 If you are not working enough hours to claim, try to increase your hours to be entitled to Working Tax Credit.You will be entitled to Working Tax Credit if:

 - You are a single parent and work 16 or more hours a week.